What is the role of the Innovation Partnership Services Office?

-The main role of OIC is to facilitate commercialization of research results and University’s innovative technologies for the public good and maximize income to the school and faculty through licensing and other commercial agreements.
+The main role of IPSO is to facilitate commercialization of research results and University’s innovative technologies for the public good and maximize income to the school and faculty through licensing and other commercial agreements.
 Our main functions are consulting on intellectual property and technology transfer, receiving and reviewing all invention disclosures, determining patentability and assessing commercial potential of the disclosed inventions, administrating the patent process, negotiating deals through confidential disclosures and licensing agreements and supporting UNCG inventors in establishing start-up companies to commercialize their inventions.

 Does public disclosure interfere with patenting?

-To protect the patentability rights to your invention, it is important that you contact OIC as early as possible prior to public disclosure.
+To protect the patentability rights to your invention, it is important that you contact IPSO as early as possible prior to public disclosure.
 Public disclosure includes Journal Articles, Publication on the Web, Conference Abstracts, Oral Presentation or Poster Presentations.
 Foreign patent rights are lost immediately upon public disclosure.
 In the U.S., you have one year from the date of the public disclosure to file a patent application.